MdJowelAhmed/MdJowelAhmed/README.md

 #### Junior web developer with experience in HTML, CSS, JavaScript, and React.
 Passionate about building interactive and responsive user interfaces.

-- 🔭 I’m currently working on My Projects
+- 🔭 I’m currently working on My Company Project
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning PostgreSQL
 - 💬 Ask me about Front-end Development

 ---